lammps/lammps/doc/src/compute.rst

 calculated on a regular 2d or 3d grid which overlays a 2d or 3d simulation domain.
-The grid points and the data they store are distributed across processors; each processor owns the grid points which fall within its sub-domain.
+The grid points and the data they store are distributed across processors; each processor owns the grid points which fall within its subdomain.

 Computes that produce per-atom quantities have the word "atom" at the end of their style, e.g. *ke/atom*\ .
 Computes that produce local